27am/minimal-mistakes/_posts/2018-08-09-Python logging.md

 ---
-layout: posts
+layout: post
 title: "Python logging"
-categories: personal
+description: ""
+comments: false
 ---

 To act as a reference for every program